windy1/zeroconf-rs/README.md

 * 1-1 mapping with Avahi/Bonjour
 * You tell me...

-# Caveats

-* Because of conditional compilation, the documentation for `macos` module is not available on https://docs.rs/zeroconf.
-If you would like to browse these docs right now you'll have to build them yourself with `cargo doc`.

 ## Examples

  ## Register a service

  When registering a service, you may optionally pass a "context" to pass state through the callback.
-The only requirement is that this context implements the [`Any`] trait, which most types will automatically.
-See [`MdnsService`] for more information about contexts.
+The only requirement is that this context implements the `Any` trait, which most types will automatically.
+See `MdnsService` for more information about contexts.

 ```rust
 use std::any::Any;